nla/nla-blacklight/README.md

     GETALIBRARYCARD_AUTH_PATH - path to the authentication endpoint of Get a Library Card GETALIBRARYCARD_PATRON_DETAILS_PATH - path to the user details endpoint of Get a Library Card

+    PATRON_AUTH_URL - base URL for User Registration (a.k.a.
+"UserReg")
+    PATRON_AUTH_ENDPOINT - path to the authentication endpoint

     KEYCLOAK_URL - URL of the Keycloak server

     KC_SOL_CLIENT - Staff Official Loan realm client name